ker2x/DearDiary/Writerside/topics/Fortran-QuickWin.md

 - Create a new project and select Fortran QuickWin Application
 - In source file, add a new element : Fortran Free-form File

-> Oops, i wrote some stuff, but i finally realized that i was doing a win32 app, not a quickwin app.
-So i deleted everything and started again.
+> Oops, I wrote some stuff, but I finally realized that I was doing a win32 app, not a quickwin app.
+So I deleted everything and started again.

 The very minimalist code is :